 Once again, Beijing is playing a dangerous game.
 Chinese resentment of Japan is deep and bitter, thanks in part to Japan’s failure to fully atone for its long history of atrocities against the Chinese people.
 Many Chinese believe that old scores with Japan have yet to be settled, and, with their new-found confidence driven by their country’s rise, they believe that the time is ripe to settle these scores, and to get even with their Japanese neighbors.
 This is exactly the point of the Global Times’ recent editorial.

 Anti-Japanese sentiments in China are like a mad genie.
-The CCP has unleashed the genie; now, it would have extreme difficulty bringing the genie back into the bottle.
+The CCP has unleashed the genie; now, it might have difficulty bringing the genie back into the bottle.
 The smarter people in Beijing know that, when the dust of the leadership transition settles, China would have no choice but to manage its dispute with Japan and stabilize the bilateral relationship.
 Hence, the need to prevent the genie from going out of its master’s control.

 Unfortunately, the smarter people in Beijing have yet to consolidate their control over policy-making.
 The jingoistic actors, among both the party and the increasingly powerful and independent People’s Liberation Army (PLA), are wrestling for influence, too.
 This explains the mixed signals China has been sending.